s1lv3r-website/astro-rewrite/src/blogposts/btrfs-on-luks-with-tpm2-unlock-in-arch.md

 Using `lzo` encryption won't save me a *lot* of storage space, however it does have the highest transfer speeds out of the three available (ZLIB, LZO, ZSTD) according to [a test by TheLinuxCode](https://thelinuxcode.com/enable-btrfs-filesystem-compression/).
 With me having a 2TB drive, sacrificing some compression in favor of speed is therefore acceptable.

-## Secure boot keys
+# Secure boot keys

-As I already had a configured system with UKI and secureboot-signed images, I make sure to make a copy of the existing secureboot private key and certificates from `/etc/kernel/secure-boot-private-key.pem` and `secure-boot-certificate.pem`.
+As I already had a configured system with UKI and secure boot-signed images, I made sure to make a copy of the existing secureboot private key and certificates from `/etc/kernel/secure-boot-private-key.pem` and `secure-boot-certificate.pem`.
 These were previously generated with `ukify genkey` following the guide for [secure boot with systemd](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot#Assisted_process_with_systemd) on the Arch Wiki.
 Later on, when setting up image signing, these will need to be put back in place.

-## Installation
+# Installation

 Before starting the install itself, I boot into my regular arch install to shrink the existing BTRFS partition down to roughly 500G, giving me ~1.5T to install the encrypted OS on: `btrfs filesystem resize 500G /`

 Following that, installation starts off as usual.
-I download the latest [Arch ISO](https://archlinux.org/downloads), boot it, configure the keyboard, network, etc. All the usual stuff, including opening a `tmux` session.
+I download the latest [Arch ISO](https://archlinux.org/downloads), boot it, configure the keyboard, network, etc. All the usual stuff, including opening a `tmux` session (because not having scrollback is annoying).

-### Partitions
+## Partitions

 First things first, I opened `/dev/nvme0n1` with `fdisk`.
 Since the BTRFS data has been shrunk to 500G already, I can shrink the partition to match and create a new partition following it for the new installation.
 Once this has been configured as a linux root partition, I write and close `fdisk`.